US rapper Pop Smoke has reportedly been killed

 A press conference will be held by LAPD at 7:30AM local time (15:30PM UK time).

-Tributes to Pop Smoke have begun pouring in on social media — you can see a selection of those below.
+Tributes to Pop Smoke have begun pouring in on social media, including messages from the likes of Nicki Minaj, Quavo and 50 Cent being posted online — you can see a selection of the tributes to Pop Smoke below.

+We was in the lab last night comparing Pop Smoke to 50 when he came out. #RIP 🙏🏿

 — Kehlani (@Kehlani) February 19, 2020